Invoice Fraud Detection: How to Identify Invoice Scams

 How common is invoice fraud?

 Invoice fraud is a prevalent problem for companies.
-Nearly 7 out of 10 of companies (68%) are affected by BEC (business email compromise) each year.
+Nearly 7 out of 10 of companies (68%) are affected by BEC each year.

 Which payment method is most likely to be targeted via fraudulent activity?

 Checks are the most common payment type to be targeted by scammers.
 Two out of three companies have experienced check fraud.
-However, since companies are switching payment methods, fraudsters are beginning to target these as well.
+However, as the payment landscape continues to evolve and more organizations embrace digital payment options, fraudsters are beginning to target these as well.
 With AP automation, there are tools in place to protect your company against fraudulent activity.

 AP teams should cross-reference the mailing address, vendor information, and payment details for each invoice with their ERP to protect against invoice fraud.
 They should also note any discrepancies to follow up with the relevant vendors.